Bg

 It turns out that Melanie just noticed how bowed her baby’s legs are and she couldn’t think of anything else all night.
 She googled ‘bowlegs’ and it only made things worse.
 She hadn’t slept a wink even though Charley was sleeping well.

-Caring for a new baby is such an exciting, overwhelming, confusing, joyous, and physically demanding time.
-The first few weeks can be particularly challenging (the witching hour, anyone?).
+Caring for a new baby is such an exciting, overwhelming, confusing, joyous, and time.
+The first few weeks can be particularly challenging (, anyone?).
 All of a sudden you’re totally responsible for another human being—and you may not have any previous experience with babies or any friends or family nearby to guide you.

 Many new parents feel hesitant about calling their doctor and wonder whether they’re overreacting.
 My goal is to spare you from losing any extra sleep and to make the beginning of your journey an easier one.
 So, I’ve put together some answers to common new baby concerns to ease your mind which will hopefully allow you to sleep when your little one does.